Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 • Grease a loaf pan or line with parchment paper.
 Spread one half of the cake batter into the bottom of the loaf pan.
 Spread the cream cheese mixture evenly on top of the batter.
 Spread the remaining cake batter on top of the cream cheese layer.

 • Bake for one hour or until a cake tester comes out clean.
-Cool the loaf in the pan for 10 minutes and then remove from pan.
+Cool the loaf in the pan for 10 minutes, and then remove it from the pan.

 Glaze

-• Put 1¼ cup powdered sugar, remaining powdered jello and juice of one lemon into a small bowl and whisk together until smooth.
+• Put 1¼ cups powdered sugar, the remaining powdered jello, and the juice of one lemon into a small bowl and whisk together until smooth.
 You can add more powdered sugar if needed to get the consistency for a pourable glaze.
 Drizzle over the top of the cooled loaf.
 Garnish with blueberries and lemon zest.

 Video